Pages

 Daniel descends from a line of several Daniel Guion's

 Capt.
 Daniel Guion, (ca 1672-1733)son of Daniel and Louisa le Gendre, was a Huguenot from St Savinien, Saintonge, France, fled abt 1690 to the Netherlands and entered the army of William of Orange, King of England.
 He fought in Piedmot in the army of William against the King of France in the Nine Years War together with William (Guillaume) Guyon de Geis.
+It seems they were convinced to be cousins, although nothing can be found to prove this.

 The families stayed in touch the next 4 geneations which is one of the reasons I assume that Daniel Guion, born 1713 is the same person as Daniel Guion who moved to London died ca 1770 and is the father of Daniel born 1741.